nimblehq/viper-demo/README.md

 ## Documentation

-To get started with VIPER, please refer to the [VIPER documentation](https://github.com/nimblehq/viper/wiki)*[WIP]* .
-This describes VIPER, from its main parts and how we work with VIPER.
+To get started, please refer to the [our documentation](https://github.com/nimblehq/viper/wiki)*[WIP]*.
+This describes VIPER, from its main parts and how we work with it.

-To get more hands on with VIPER, we have written a [series of tutorials](https://github.com/nimblehq/viper/wiki)*[WIP]* that run you through the main aspects of VIPER with hands-on examples.
+To get more hands on with VIPER, please check the [series of tutorials](https://github.com/nimblehq/viper/wiki)*[WIP]* that run you through the main aspects of VIPER with hands-on examples.

 ## Reference